 And mildness, and spirit both forward and coy.

 The third stanza goes on to refer to a “he.”
-It does not become clear who this person, or who he represents, until the end of the poem.
-At this point it is enough to know that the speaker is passing judgment on him.
+It does not become clear who this person is or who he represents, until the end of the poem.
+At this point, it is enough to know that the speaker is passing judgment on him.

 Alongside the “Pride” felt by the man, there is “so much joy.”
 These two emotions, as stated above, are not mutually exclusive.
 Due to the noted lack of “envy” he is able to be happy in his pride.
 There is no reason to want to change from his current state.
 This might make one question why the speaker is worried about these features.
 What is the reason for his questioning of the way the man lives his life?

-In the human mind and face there is a “mildness” and “spirit.”
+In the human mind and face, there is a “mildness” and “spirit.”
 The spirit is said to be both “forward and coy.”
 This comparison is applied to the speaker’s current subject.
-He is able to bounce back and forth between acting as an extrovert and introvert.
+He is able to bounce back and forth between acting like an extrovert and an introvert.

 There’s freedom, and sometimes a diffident stare

 Of shame scarcely seeming to know that she’s there,

 There’s virtue, the title it surely may claim,